 Ask Your Orthodontist for an Estimate

 Just like with a general contractor, you can request an estimate from your orthodontist to avoid surprises with your bill.
 Ask your orthodontist to send your insurer a pretreatment estimate.
 The insurer can then provide an estimate of payments by the plan.
 This is just an estimate, and if additional services are needed, the charges may surpass what the orthodontist predicted.
 However, a pretreatment estimate gives you a feel for what your out-of-pocket expenses may be.
 Then, supplemental dental insurance for braces can alleviate some of those expenses.

 HealthMarkets Insurance Agents Are Here to Help

 When purchasing supplemental dental insurance for braces, it is essential to understand the details of your plan to avoid any surprise costs.
-Call HealthMarkets at (800) 642-0607 24/7 or find a local insurance agent today.
+Get an online quote today, or find a local insurance agent.
+Call HealthMarkets at (800) 642-0607.